catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

 Therefore, any goods that are intended for the parish priest personally must be clearly indicated as such by the donor.

-It is presumed that all goods in a church, presbytery, parish office and hall belong to the parish, except those that are specifically listed on a signed inventory of the priest's goods.
+It is presumed that all goods in a church, presbytery, parish office and hall belong to the parish, except those that are specifically listed on a signed inventory of the priest’s goods.

 When a parish priest is transferred to a new parish, he may bring with him only those goods that are his personal property.
 All other goods (furniture, office equipment and supplies, household utensils and so forth) must remain with the parish.
-A record of the inventory is to be exchanged and updated each time the appointment of a new parish priest occurs
+A record of the inventory is to be exchanged and updated each time the appointment of a new parish priest occurs.

 Arrangements for exemptions to this rule must be made, in writing, to the Executive Director Stewardship.

-Please refer to **Appendix 11—Parish Asset Inventory Template** for guidance as to the information required on a parish goods inventory.
+Please refer to the **Parish Asset Inventory Template** for guidance as to the information required on a parish goods inventory.

 ## Investments outside of CDF

 ### PFC statute requirements

-The Archbishop, as part of his canonical responsibilities, has determined that parishes must seek his approval, through the Executive Director Stewardship's office, before investments exceeding $100,000 are placed outside of the CDF.
+The Archbishop, as part of his canonical responsibilities, has determined that parishes must seek his approval, through the Executive Director Stewardship’s office, before investments exceeding $100,000 are placed outside of the CDF.
 Parishes should indicate the total limit required to be approved for amounts invested outside of the CDF.
 Once a limit is approved, funds may be transferred to and from external investment accounts without reference to further approvals.

 ## Archdiocesan taxes and levies